 - the strength of your anti-prejudice message.

-Awards will be given in 4 categories:
+Awards have been given in 4 catagories:

 - Poetry ages 10 to 12

 - Story, essay or article ages 10 to 12

 - Story, essay or article ages 13 to 15